gillesvs/librelink/README.md

 ## Configuration is done in the UI

-You need à librelinkUp account to use this integration
+You need à librelinkUp account to use this integration User must have accepted Abbott user agreement in the librelinkUp app for the integration to work.

-- Using username (mail) and password of the librelinkUp account.
+- Use username (mail) and password of the librelinkUp account.
 - A token will be retreived for the duration of the HA session.

-User must have accepted Abbott user agreement in the librelink app for the integration to work.

 ## Contributions are welcome!